 The first manifestation of the psychological factors of mental disorders in an individual is usually some type of disturbance, which could include anxiety, depression, anger, or some other kind of suffering that is emotional or psychological rather than physical.

 The third manifestation is a behavior that is not acceptable to society.
 In the end, if the individual does not receive professional care, his/her life could be in danger, or, depending on the disorder he/she has, the lives of the people around him/her could be in danger.

 If you think that you or someone you know may be dealing with these problems, a book called Behind the Masks is a helpful resource.
 Here are some common signs and symptoms that are potentially indicative of mental disorders:

 - Social withdrawal and loss of interest in relationships with others.

-- Intensify conflict and the difficulty of interacting normally with others.
+- Intensifying conflict and the difficulty interacting normally with others.

 - Unusual reduction in functioning at work, school, church, and/or community activities.

 - Problems with concentration, memory, confusion, and cognitive processing.